SUBMISSION GUIDELINES FOR CONTRIBUTORS

 Level 3ff = italics, 1 line space before, section number flush left.
 Heading ends with a full stop, with the text following on the same line.

-Quotations: In the main text quotations should be given in double quotation marks.
-Quotations longer than 3 lines should be indented left and right, without quotations marks and with the appropriate reference to the source.
+Quotations: In-text quotations should be given in double quotation marks.
+Quotations longer than 3 lines should be indented left and right, without quotation marks and with the appropriate reference to the source.
 They should be set off from the main text by a line of space above and below.

 Listings: Should not be indented.
 If numbered, please number as follows: